 Here are some questions that can help you build your nonprofit’s structure.

 - Who will be involved?
 Having people involved in the launch can signal support and a better chance of success.
-Many states have requirements for how many board members your nonprofit will need.
+Many states have requirements for how many boards members your nonprofit will need.

 - What do you need to do?
 Consider the economic climate and funding need for the nonprofit.
 Continue to develop a detailed business plan.
 Consider potential community partnerships and the skills needed for volunteer and paid staff.